-The principal occupation of each of the Directors and the Nominees for Directors of the Third Class is as set forth in the tables above and has been the same occupation for the past five years except with respect to Mr. John D. Zeglis, who was President of AT&T Corporation (1997-1999) and Vice Chairman of AT&T Corporation (June-November, 1997); and Mr. Edward B. Rust, Jr. who was President of State Farm Mutual Automobile Insurance Company prior to September, 1998.
+The principal occupation of each of the Directors and the Nominees for Directors of the Second Class is as set forth in the tables above and has been the same occupation for the past five years except with respect to Mr. John D. Zeglis, who was President of AT&T Corporation (1997-1999), Vice Chairman (June- November, 1997) and General Counsel and Senior Executive Vice President (1996-1997); and Mr. Edward B. Rust, Jr. who was President of State Farm Mutual Automobile Insurance Company prior to September, 1998.
 Mr. Hans Helmerich is a son of Mr. W. H. Helmerich, III.